Facundo Argüello (tennis)

-Facundo Argüello ([faˈkundo aɾˈɣweʝo]; born 4 August 1992) is an Argentine tennis player.
+Facundo Argüello ([faˈkundo aɾˈɣweʝo]; born 4 August 1992) is an Argentine inactive tennis player.

 He played in an ATP 250 doubles event in 2011.

 In 2013 he played the qualifying stages of the Roland Garros Open and US Open.
-In 2014 he won the Itajai Challenger, beating Diego Schwartzman in the final match.
+In 2014 he won the Itajaí Challenger, beating Diego Schwartzman in the final match.
 He qualified directly to the 2014 Roland Garros Open, where he lost to world number 43 Radek Štěpánek after winning the first two sets.
 In the 2015 Roland Garros draw, he faced Andy Murray in the first round, Murray won in straight sets.